johnspackman/qooxdoo-serverobjects/docs/tutorial.md

 	ProxyManager.changeProperty(this, "myArray", myArray, null);
 ```

 This is somewhat cumbersome and you must do this every time you modify the array otherwise the client will not know about the change; this actually causes the entire array to be resent to the client so it's not particularly efficient either.
-To make this happen automatically, you can use com.zenesis.qx.remote.collections.ArrayList (a server class) and that will only send the minimum changes required between the client and server, and it is fully automatic.
+To make this happen automatically, you can use com.zenesis.qx.remote.collections.ArrayList (a server class) and that will only send the minimum changes required between the client and server, and it is fully automatic (ie you do _not_ need to call ProxyManager.changeProperty(...)).

 ### Maps
 Maps are relayed to the client as an instance of com.zenesis.qx.remote.Map so that changes to the object to be detected and relayed back to the server (much in the same way that qx.data.Array wrap native arrays).
 If you want to send the map as a native object, @Property.array should be set to Remote.Array.NATIVE.